ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

 Update a client at a site.

 Starting the week of May 11th, 2020 all versions of the Public API will no longer allow duplicate clients to be created.
 This applies to both adding a client and updating a client record.
-A duplicate client is created when two profiles have the same first name, last name and email.<br />  Updates an existing client for a specific subscriber.Passing a User Token as Authorization respects Business Mode required fields.Omitting the token respects Consumer Mode required fields.To make sure you are collecting all required pieces of information, first run GetRequiredClientFields..Use this endpoint as follows:  * If you need to update the `ReferredBy` parameter, use this endpoint after calling `GET ClientReferralTypes`.  * When updating a client’s home location, use after calling `GET Locations`.  * If you are updating a client’s stored credit card, use after calling `GET AcceptedCardTypes` so that you can make sure the card is a type that is accepted at the subscriber.
-If this endpoint is used on a cross-regional site, passing in a client’s RSSID and email address creates a cross-regional link.
-This means that the client is created in cross-regional sites where the client does not exist and `GET CrossRegionalClientAssociations` returns all appropriate cross-regional sites.
-When `CrossRegionalUpdate` is omitted or set to `true`, the client’s updated information is propagated to all of the region’s sites.
-If `CrossRegionalUpdate` is set to `false`, only the local client is updated.
+A duplicate client is created when two profiles have the same first name, last name and email.<br />  Updates an existing client for a specific subscriber.Passing a User Token as Authorization respects Business Mode required fields.Omitting the token respects Consumer Mode required fields.To make sure you are collecting all required pieces of information, first run GetRequiredClientFields.  <br />.
+Use this endpoint as follows:  * If you need to update the `ReferredBy` parameter, use this endpoint after calling `GET ClientReferralTypes`.  * When updating a client's home location, use after calling `GET Locations`.  * If you are updating a client's stored credit card, use after calling `GET AcceptedCardTypes` so that you can make sure the card is a type that is accepted at the subscriber.  * If this endpoint is used on a cross-regional site, passing in a client's RSSID and email address creates a cross-regional link.
+This means that the client is created in cross-regional sites where the client does not exist and `GET CrossRegionalClientAssociations` returns all appropriate cross-regional sites.   * When `CrossRegionalUpdate` is omitted or set to `true`, the client's updated information is propagated to all of the region's sites.
+If `CrossRegionalUpdate` is set to `false`, only the local client is updated.  * Important: Starting in June 2025, the fields RSSID, Prefix, Name, Email, Birthday, Phone, and Address will automatically update cross-regionally when changed, regardless of the CrossRegionalUpdate setting.
+The update is rolling out on a per customer basis and is expected to complete to all customers by September 2025.
 Note that the following items cannot be updated for a cross-regional client:  * `ClientIndexes`  * `ClientRelationships`  * `CustomClientFields`  * `SalesReps`  * `SendAccountEmails`  * `SendAccountTexts`  * `SendPromotionalEmails`  * `SendPromotionalTexts`  * `SendScheduleEmails`  * `SendScheduleTexts`  * `Gender` (for site custom values)    Custom client Gender options can only be created with non-cross-regional requests.
-If you have purchased an Ultimate tier then this endpoint will automatically start showing a new opportunity on Sales Pipeline.It will create a new opportunity if the current request modify the contact as follows::                * You need to update the `IsProspect` parameter, to `true`.<br />  * You need to update the `ProspectStage`.`Description parameter`, to `New Lead`.<br />    Updates made to any inactive clients will automatically reactivate the client unless the `Acive` property is explicitly set to `false` in the request body.
+If you have purchased an Ultimate tier then this endpoint will automatically start showing a new opportunity on Sales Pipeline.It will create a new opportunity if the current request modify the contact as follows::                * You need to update the `IsProspect` parameter, to `true`.  * You need to update the `ProspectStage`.`Description parameter`, to `New Lead`.<br />    Updates made to any inactive clients will automatically reactivate the client unless the `Acive` property is explicitly set to `false` in the request body.

 ### Example
 ```php